Chaste/Chaste/.github/ISSUE_TEMPLATE/redirection_recommendation.md

 ---

-### Redirection Recommendation
+Please fill out this issue template if you have encountered a link that has redirected you to [https://chaste.github.io/redirect](https://chaste.github.io/redirect) rather than to the specific Chaste resource you were expecting.

-Please fill out the following template to recommend a new URL redirection.
 This will help us ensure that users are directed to the correct new location of the content they are seeking.

 #### Current URL